Science Jamboree Project

 “Loved planning then seeing outcome, was enjoyable.”
 (Y3 student volunteer)

 The students have the opportunity to work with a staff mentor which widens their network across the university.
-They will have access to an exclusive VITAL module and receive safeguarding training before working with the young visitors.
+They will have access to an exclusive VITAL module and receive safeguarding and scientific communication training before working with the young visitors.

 What’s in it for student volunteers?

 “I feel more confident working in a team and facing another large challenge. ” (Y2 student volunteer)

 “Improved time management skills by having more important reason to finish on time” (Y2 student volunteer)

 Involvement in the project is suitable for inclusion on a student’s Higher Education Achievement Record.
 More importantly student volunteers have told us that the project has developed communication skills, confidence, self-management and their energy and enthusiasm.